 To determine the cost of inefficient picking and its impacts upon your business, it is necessary to understand the picking process.
-What factors influence the cost of picking?
+What factors influence the cost of selection?
 What are the benefits of picking efficiently?
 How can you increase your picking efficiency?
 Continue reading to find out the answers to these questions and more.

 What Is Picking?